No ranking, just sorted First Name / Family Name.

 Known for timeless classics such as "We've Only Just Begun", "Rainy Days and Mondays", "Evergreen", "Just an Old Fashioned Love Song" and "Rainbow Connection", Paul Williams is responsible for what will remain part of our popular culture for many years to come.
 His music has been recorded by some of the biggest names in the entertainment industry...

 Composer, songwriter, conductor and arranger, educated at the University of Michigan and the Cincinnati Conservatory.
 He was an arranger for singers and orchestras, then a conductor for radio and television, recordings and films.
 Joining ASCAP in 1957, his popular-song compositions include "The Mood...

 is a renowned American composer.
 Inspired by the music of Spike Jones

-, as a young teenager, he also studied composition and music history at Julliard.
-After graduating from Julliard he asked himself what in the world he was going to do with a PhD in music history, and proceeded to rewrite it (history...
+, as a young teenager, he also studied composition and music history at Juilliard.
+After graduating from Juilliard he asked himself what in the world he was going to do with a PhD in music history, and proceeded to rewrite it (history...

 Brother to filmmaker Charles Band

 and son to veteran producer Albert Band